rosette-api/java/README.md

 #### Test Releases
 Versions, of the form `x.y.z`, where `z` is greater than or equal to `100`, are internal testing versions.
-Do not use them without consultation with Basis Technology Corp.
+Do not use them without consultation with Babel Street.(???)

 #### Examples
 View small example programs for each Rosette endpoint in the